 Lieutenant General Anna-Lee Reilly suggested troops may have to leave Ajax whenever it is stopped to adjust track tensioning, which some users felt was unreasonable in an operational environment (Picture: MOD)

-BFBS Forces News readers have criticised a recommendation by a senior Army officer that tracks on Ajax would have to be maintained when stopping a vehicle, suggesting such a requirement would not be possible in an operational environment.
+BFBS Forces News readers have criticised a recommendation by a senior Army officer that the tracks on an Ajax would have to be maintained every time the vehicle stops, suggesting such a requirement would not be possible in an operational environment.

-The Ministry of Defence paused testing of the armoured fighting vehicle after reports of soldiers vomiting and shaking after training on Exercise Titan Storm last year.
+The Ministry of Defence paused testing of the armoured fighting vehicle amid reports of soldiers vomiting and shaking after training with the vehicles on Exercise Titan Storm last year.

-Lieutenant General Anna-Lee Reilly told the House of Commons Public Accounts Committee that the Army's investigation team reported that when Ajax is operated as designed, it presents no safety concerns.
+Lieutenant General Anna-Lee Reilly told the Commons Public Accounts Committee that the Army's investigation team reported that when Ajax is operated as designed, it presents no safety concerns.

-Ed Arnold, senior research fellow for European security at the Royal United Services Institute (Rusi), criticised Lt Gen Reilly's statements and said Ajax is "unfit for purpose".
+Ed Arnold, senior research fellow for European security at the Royal United Services Institute, criticised Lt Gen Reilly's statements and said Ajax was "unfit for purpose".

-Mr Arnold went on to say in a LinkedIn post that it is "shameless blame-dodging", which shows "a rot at the core of defence".
+Mr Arnold went on to say in a LinkedIn post that it was a case of "shameless blame-dodging", which showed "a rot at the core of defence".

 "The UK will soon be at a point where soldiers will not fight for their government or generals," Mr Arnold said.